Do you want to build strength in your chest? Obviously, you do. The landmine chest press is a good way to make your chest bigger and stronger.

 - Slowly lower the weight back towards your chest and then repeat for the recommended reps

-Training Tips for the Chest Landmine Press
+Form and Tips for the Chest Landmine Press

 - You need to get used to pressing both forwards and upwards during the Landmine Press due to the trajectory of the bar path.